ivangfr/spring-integration-examples/README.md

 - ### Start Docker Containers

-  - In a terminal, make sure you are inside `spring-integration-examples` root folder
+  - In a terminal, make sure you are inside the `spring-integration-examples` root folder.
-  - Run following command
+  - Run following command:
-    ```
+    ```bash
     ./start-services.sh && ./start-shell.sh
     ```